keiranlovett/Github-Hook/Readme.md

 ```

 #### `groups` (optional)
 This property defines the groups to be added to the project along with their access levels.
 It should be an array of objects, where each object has a name and an access property.
 The name specifies the group's name as defined in Gitlab, and the access specifies the access level for the group.
-Follow Gitlabs documentation for more on (Access Levels)[https://docs.gitlab.com/ee/api/access_requests.html].
+Follow Gitlabs documentation for more on [Access Levels](https://docs.gitlab.com/ee/api/access_requests.html).
 But right now, Access levels can be one of the following values:

 ```
 0: No access